 "I went for the move (on the inside), and because it's so bumpy off line, it's hard to slow the car down properly.
 There was a little bit of contact on the exit, but the fact is he drew out six or seven car lengths away again.
 In my head, after that, as much as I'd made the move try and stick there, I had to say "You've still got two and a half laps to try and bring this back - don't give up.
 Just try and be inch perfect everywhere else and just see."
 At that point his tyres were going off, he had a little more understeer than we had...

-the big lock up at the chicane on the Mulsanne straight...
+at the chicane on the Mulsanne straight...

 "Yeah, it was weird, because he never had any issues before that.
 He braked quite deep - obviously I was braking quite late too, with both cars on the limit - and he skipped across the gravel quite quickly, so immediately I radioed the team and said "Look, there's clearly been a gain there of another three or four car lengths as he's carried more speed through the chicane."